-Getting behind the wheel of a brand-new car is always an exciting experience.
-But that new-car smell can’t mask any major defects the vehicle may have.
+Getting behind the wheel of a is always an exciting experience, but that new car smell can’t mask any major defects the vehicle may have.
 If you find your vehicle has a significant problem that cannot be fixed, you may have a lemon.
 But lemon laws can be confusing and are different in every state.
 To help navigate you through the process, here is a step-by-step guide on what to do if your car is a lemon.

 What Is a Lemon?